hibernate/hibernate-validator/performance/readme.md

 # Performance test for Hibernate Validator

-The tests are written as JMH benchmarks.
+The tests are written as [JMH](http://openjdk.java.net/projects/code-tools/jmh/) benchmarks.
 They can be developed and executed as usual in your IDE.
 However, they are not executed during regular build as unit tests when a _mvn test_ is running.
 Instead, to execute the performance tests, one should build a jar file with one of the profiles mentioned below and run it.

 ## Profiles

 To allow performance testing of different Hibernate Validator versions there are multiple profiles configured.
-Choosing a profile executes the tests against the specified Hibernate Validator resp.
-BVal version.
+Choosing a profile executes the tests against the specified Hibernate Validator or BVal version, respectively.
 The defined profiles are:

 * hv-current (Hibernate Validator 6.0.0-SNAPSHOT)
 * hv-5.3 (Hibernate Validator 5.3.0.CR1)